patricksavalle/api-zaplog/README.md

 ## Local deployment of the REST-server

-- Install a LAMP or XAMPP stack using MariaDb.
+- Install a LAMP or XAMPP stack with MariaDb.
 Make sure MariaDb is running.
 PHP versions above 8.0 generate errors.
 PHP needs the following extensions:

       ext-json
       ext-libxml